Q: Is there a cost to the program?

 Q: Can we 3D print anything?

 A: You can but these little drones weigh 25 grams.
-The frames are 3 grams.
+The stock frames are 3 grams.
 There are no materials that have the strength / weight that will work from a 3D printer.
-Again, if your emphasis is on the build side then focus on fabricating course materials.
+Again, if your emphasis is on the build side then focus on fabricating race course materials.
 That way when things go wrong at least the students are still flying which is very important for competitions.

 Q: How much time is needed after school?